ruhl0029/us-import-data/README.md

 # Monthly U.S. Import Data

-This repo contains monthly U.S. imports at the HS 10 level.
+This repo contains monthly U.S. imports at the HS 10 level by country.

 The file `data benchmarks.ipynb` compare the aggregate data from this dataset to the aggregates posted by Census at https://www.census.gov/foreign-trade/balance/c0015.html.
 From 2015--onward the two are virtually identical.
 Pre-2013 the differences are mostly small, with the exception of March 1990.
 I need to look into that month.